Text by Yunus Berndt

-The strongest hurricane since 150 years has just hit Louisiana, Texas and Haiti, leaving nearly half a million people without electricity and 200,000 without water.
+The strongest hurricane in 150 years has just hit Louisiana, Texas and Haiti, leaving nearly half a million people without electricity and 200,000 without water.
 45 people have died.
-Advised by George Bush’s failure to visit the Gulf Coast immediately after hurricane Katrina (it took him four days), President Donald Trump thought it would be a good idea to go immediately to Lake Charles, LA and distribute autographs.
+Advised by George Bush’s failure to visit the Gulf Coast immediately after Hurricane Katrina (it took him four days), President Donald Trump thought it would be a good idea to go immediately to Lake Charles, LA and distribute autographs.

 You could.
 All you need to do is visit Donald J. Trump’s Wikipedia page and select a picture of your choice.
-To be sure that you can freely use it, check whether it is in the public domain, which is usually written underneath.
+To be sure you can freely use it, check whether it is in the public domain, usually written underneath.
 Download the pic.

-Additionally, grab the signature file on the top right of the Wikipedia page.
+Grab the signature file on the top right of the Wikipedia page.
 Then, load the photo and the signature into an image editor and merge the two.
 And zack!
 You have your own Trump facsimile autograph.
 The final step is to upload it on Ebay.com and choose a price tag.
-Don’t go for $10,000, that is far overvalued.
+Don’t go for $10,000.
+That is far overvalued.
 Not even $26.
 If everyone can create their own Donald Trump autograph by merging two freely available images, how could his signature be worth more than $1?

-Yet, if we manage to sell 10,000 (or more) of these fake signatures for a dollar each, we might attain $10,000 to help the people affected by hurricane Laura.
+Yet, if we manage to sell 10,000 (or more) of these fake signatures for a dollar each, we might attain $10,000 to help the people affected by Hurricane Laura.
 To that end, Ebay.com has a readily available feature: You can choose to donate 100% of the sale to a charity of your choice, and you won’t pay any fees.
 For instance, you could select the Louisiana Association of United Ways or any other registered non-profit you deem appropriate.
 Write a nice text, advertise your facsimile autograph among your friends and: truly support communities in need.

+If that’s too much hassle, please check out the DJT autograph sale.
 So, can you sell Trump autographs for $10,000 online?
 In principle, yes…